Russia Records More Than 10,000 New Virus Cases - UrduPoint

 Russia Records More Than 10,000 New Virus Cases

-Russia registered more than 10,000 new coronavirus cases on Wednesday continuing a grim trend that has seen the country become a global virus hotspot
+Russia reported more than 10,000 new coronavirus cases Wednesday, continuing a grim trend that has seen the country register the world's second-highest number of infections

-Moscow, (APP - UrduPoint / Pakistan Point News - 13th May, 2020 ) :Russia registered more than 10,000 new coronavirus cases on Wednesday continuing a grim trend that has seen the country become a global virus hotspot.
+Moscow, (APP - UrduPoint / Pakistan Point News - 13th May, 2020 ) :Russia reported more than 10,000 new coronavirus cases Wednesday, continuing a grim trend that has seen the country register the world's second-highest number of infections.

 Health officials reported 10,028 new cases over the last 24 hours, bringing Russia's total number of infections to 242,271.

+The blazes have been linked to domestically-produced ventilators and the country's healthcare regulator on Wednesday suspended the use of the particular model involved.

+Murashko acknowledged ongoing "disruptions" in supplies of personal protective equipment for medics, while he said those working in "red zones" with infected patients now have enough.

-The Kremlin this week eased a national lockdown to slow the spread of the virus, despite a steady rise in numbers that has brought Russia to second place in a global tally of infections, behind the United States.
+The Kremlin this week began easing a national lockdown to slow the spread of the virus, despite a steady rise in numbers that on Tuesday brought Russia to second place in a global tally of infections, behind the United States.

 A majority of Russia's new cases were registered in the capital, a government virus tally said, where Moscow Mayor Sergei Sobyanin has extended a lockdown until the end of May.

-President Vladimir Putin's spokesperson, Dmitry Peskov, on Tuesday became the most recent senior figure in government to announce they had tested positive for the coronavirus.
+President Vladimir Putin's spokesman Dmitry Peskov has become the most recent senior official to test positive for the coronavirus.

 He told reporters he was receiving treatment in hospital.